Kernel Mean Embedding of Distributions: A Review and Beyond: Learning with Kernels

-Moreover, a positive definite kernel in Definition \ref{def:psd} defines a space of functions from $\inspace$ to $\rr$ called a \emph{reproducing kernel Hilbert space} (RKHS) $\hbspace$, hence also called a \emph{reproducing kernel} \citep{aronszajn50reproducing}.
+Moreover, a positive definite kernel in Definition \ref{def:psd} defines a space of functions from $\inspace$ to $\rr$ called a \emph{reproducing kernel Hilbert space} (RKHS) $\hbspace$, hence it is also called a \emph{reproducing kernel} \citep{aronszajn50reproducing}.
 We defer the details of this link to Section \ref{sec:rkhs}.
 An RKHS has two important properties: (i) for any $\x\in\inspace$, the function $k(\x,\cdot): \y\mapsto k(\x,\y)$ is an element of $\hbspace$.
-That is, whenever we use the kernel $k$, the feature space $\mathcal{F}$ is essentially the RKHS $\hbspace$ associated with this kernel and we often think of a \emph{canonical feature map}
+Whenever we use the kernel $k$, the feature space $\mathcal{F}$ is the RKHS $\hbspace$ associated with this kernel and we often consider the \emph{canonical feature map}